MarcSurpris/Surpris-Cheesy-Pizza-shop/README.md

 ![img.png](img.png)

-PTable of ContentsProject Overview (#project-overview)
-Features (#features)
-Application Flow (#application-flow)
-Screenshots (#screenshots)
-Class Diagram (#class-diagram)
-Project Structure (#project-structure)
-How to Run (#how-to-run)
-Interesting Code Snippet (#interesting-code-snippet)
-GitHub Project Board (#github-project-board)
+Project Overview
-Technologies Used (#technologies-used)
-Future Enhancements (#future-enhancements)
-Contributing (#contributing)
-License (#license)
-Author (#author)

-Project OverviewPIZZA-licious is a console-based point-of-sale (POS) system designed for a growing custom pizza shop.
+Surpris Pizza Shop is a console-based point-of-sale (POS) system designed for a growing custom pizza shop.
 It automates the ordering process, allowing customers to create personalized pizzas while ensuring a seamless experience from order placement to receipt generation.
 Why it's useful: Eliminates manual paper orders, handles complex customizations, and scales for future online integration.
 What you can do: Build, validate, and save orders with detailed pricing.
 Audience: Java developers, students learning OOP, or anyone building POS systems.
 Built as part of the Pluralsight Advanced Java OOP Capstone, emphasizing Object-Oriented Principles like inheritance, polymorphism, and encapsulation.
 FeaturesFeature
 Description